 Close to the airport, tucked between several other resorts

-Just a ten-minute drive from Sangster International Airport in Montego Bay, the resort is located right off of the main A1 highway.
-Set back a ways from the road, the gardens and greenery help to provide privacy from the main street, although the neighboring resorts and hotels are visible from the beach and certain other parts of the property.
-While the highway is too dangerous for pedestrians, the resort is a short drive from a number of shops and craft boutiques in the town center, as well as the Hip Strip with a variety of restaurants, bars, and clubs, and plenty of local golf courses to suit every skill level.
-The resort does have a private island with a Thai restaurant and additional beach and pool amenities; you can get there via the hotel's dragon-themed boat or paddle yourself over in a kayak or on paddleboard.
-Airport transfers and shuttles to Sandals Carlyle and Sandals Montego Bay are free.
+Just a 10-minute drive from Sangster International Airport in Montego Bay, the resort is located right off of the main A1 highway.
+It's set back from the road, and ample greenery helps to provide privacy and keep things quiet.
+However, the neighboring resorts and hotels are visible from the beach and certain other parts of the property.
+While the highway is too dangerous for pedestrians, the resort is a short drive from a number of shops, restaurants, and sights in the town center.
+Plenty of local golf courses are in close by to suit every skill level.
+The resort's private island can be reached via free boat shuttles, kayaks, or on paddleboards.
+Airport transfers and shuttles to Sandals Inn and Sandals Montego Bay are free.

 It would be fairly easy to spend an entire vacation here with a drink in hand by the beach, but it would be a shame to miss out on at least some of the free and luxe features.
 Guests can enjoy unlimited scuba diving (certification costs extra), snorkeling, sailing, waterskiing and paddleboarding on the water.
 A boat runs back and forth between the main property and the private island, giving guests easy access to the Thai restaurant, oceanside spa services, additional beaches with cabanas, and a pool with swim-up bar.
 The Red Lane Spa features a modern fitness center and a large assortment of treatments.
 Massages on the beach are also available.

 On land, there's beach volleyball, tennis courts, croquet, golf, and billiards.
-A variety of events are available, including daily afternoon tea, talent shows, reggae fests, and karaoke.
+A variety of events are available, including daily afternoon tea, talent shows, reggae performances, and karaoke.
 Additionally, the resort offers laundry and dry cleaning services, photographers, gift shops, money exchanges, and rentable beachside cabanas.
-Wi-Fi is free for those in club level rooms; everyone else has to pay extra for it.
-Guests who wish to visit the restaurants, bars, or activities at the nearby sister resorts, Sandals Carlyle and Sandals Montego Bay, can do so for free.
+Wi-Fi is free throughout the hotel.
+Guests who wish to visit the restaurants, bars, or activities at the nearby sister resorts, Sandals Inn and Sandals Montego Bay, can do so for free.

 "Weddingmoon" packages (with lots of romantic and expensive add-ons available)

-This property is extremely popular for couples who want to combine their beach wedding with a Sandals honeymoon and call it a weddingmoon.
-The package starts with the basics (for two to six people) which include a pre-wedding travel planner and a dedicated wedding team at the resort.
+This property is extremely popular for couples who want to combine their beach wedding with a Sandals honeymoon and call it a "weddingmoon."
+The package starts with the basics (for two to six people), which include a pre-wedding travel planner and a dedicated wedding team at the resort.
 Staff can arrange paperwork, witnesses, music, and a small reception afterwards.
 For larger and more elaborate parties, prices go up.
-White gazebos and the sandy beach make great ceremony sites and the honeymoon room is decorated with romance in mind.
+White gazebos and the sandy beach are pretty ceremony sites and a wedding lounge is on-site.
 All honeymooners get fun extras like free sparkling wine with a white-glove service dinner.